wetw0rk/malicious-wordpress-plugin/README.md

 # Malicious WordPress plugin

-This utility simply generates a WordPress plugin that will grant you a reverse shell once uploaded.
+This utility simply generates a WordPress plugin that will grant you a reverse shell and a webshell once uploaded.
 I recommend installing Kali Linux, as MSFvenom is used to generate the payload.

 It goes without mentioning that in order for this method to be effective, you must have credentials to a valid User account, with rights to add plugins to the WordPress website ;)